craig-spannring/EmacsStartup/dot.elisp-redo2023/README.md

 - find out if there are more modern ways of doing syntax highlights.
 - magit
 - dsvn
-- It should use "use-package" to simplify loading new packages. https://github.com/jwiegley/use-package
+- It should take advantage of "use-package" to simplify loading new packages. https://github.com/jwiegley/use-package

 # Prerequisites
 TBD